 In the darkest comedy of 2009 Robin Williams stars in Bobcat Goldthwait’s downbeat yet comic tale of a father who doesn’t know what to do with his socially inept teenager.

 Bobcat Goldthwait, possibly better known for his idiosyncratic character Zed in the Police Academy films, writes and directs the bleak but wildly funny World’s Greatest Dad.
 Robin Williams, undoubtedly in one of his best roles, leads the cast as Lance Clayton in Goldthwait’s twisted, uncompromising tale of posthumous legend and one father’s unspeakable act in attaining his life’s goal.

 Few films can compete with the writer-director’s dark concept, akin to looking at a black hole through sunglasses.
-It pitches Williams’ well-meaning schoolteacher and frustrated unpublished writer struggling to parent his socially bankrupt, sexually frustrated and porn-addicted son.
+It sees Williams’ well-meaning schoolteacher and frustrated unpublished writer struggling to parent his socially bankrupt, sexually frustrated and porn-addicted son.
 It doesn’t help that offspring Kyle (Daryl Sabara) is also horribly obnoxious to all he comes in contact with including his Dad.
 When Kyle asphyxiates himself to death while masturbating to pictures he’s taken of his Dad’s girlfriend, Lance quickly fashions a suicide note to hide the embarrassment and rearranges the body to hang from the closet rail before calling the emergency services.

 “Few films can compete with the writer-director’s dark concept, akin to looking at a black hole through sunglasses.”